-As mentioned in the first point, raising your head a few inches can help to managing snoring by opening up your airways.
+Raising your head a few inches can help to manage snoring by opening up your airways.
 You can try propping your mattress up so that your upper half of your body is lifted.
 This will help to ease the airflow in your airways and make it easier to breathe, thereby reducing snoring.

 4. Avoid alcohol just before bed

 Alcohol and other sedatives relax the muscles at the back of your throat, which increases the likelihood of snoring.
 Avoid drinking any alcohol at least five hours before you go to bed.
 Besides that, alcohol also reduces your sleep quality and may cause you to wake up at odd times in the night, which affects your sleep cycle.

 5. Open up your nasal passages